k4sh4n1/research/README.md

 Another company rooted in the academia is XTX which is founded by a PhD holder [8].
 XTX uses machine learning technology to produce price forecasts across equities, fixed income, currencies, commodities and crypto.
 XTX uses those forecasts to trade on exchanges and alternative trading venues [9].
 Teams across XTX include researchers, developers and technologists with backgrounds in pure math, programming, physics, computer science and machine learning [9].
 Such a diverse expertise can be gradually obtained according to our growth rate by tapping into the talent pool available at University of Tabriz.

+## Requirements

+When it comes to timeseries forecasting, the statistics and probability would become critical fields.
+The software development in Python language would be needed for R&D and testing.
+The C++ language would be needed to develop the production code.
+Financial economics would play a key role.
+It's required to understand how the financial markets behave.
+Down the road, machine learning and other recent popular technologies would be needed to compete on the global stage.

 [1]: https://en.wikipedia.org/wiki/Bazaar_of_Tabriz
 [2]: https://en.wikipedia.org/wiki/Foreign_exchange_market
 [3]: https://www.bis.org/statistics/rpfx22_fx.htm